Chefchaouen, also known as The Blue City or The Blue Pearl, is a picturesque mountainside village in northern Morocco.

 WANT TO SAVE $$$ ON AIRBNB?
 GET MY AIRBNB MONEY SAVING GUIDE

 Moroccan Tajine at Cafe Aladin – What to do in Chefchaouen

 #5 VISIT THE MARIJUANA PLANTATIONS

-Last but not least on this list of things to do in Chefchaouen is a visit to the Marijuana plantations.
+Last but not least on this list of things to do is a visit to the Marijuana plantations.

 The surrounding countryside of Chefchaouen has a reputation for being a prolific source of kief.
 Many locals throughout the streets of Chefchaouen will approach you and ask if you want to visit the marijuana plantations.
 It is completely safe to do so and you can expect to pay around 100 dirhams for a private tour and guide.

 It is approximately a 1-hour hike from Chefchaouen to the Marijuana farms in the Rif Mountains.

 I can see why the Chefchaouen region is the main producer of cannabis in Morocco, I was standing in a field of Mary Jane taller than my head!

 My guide took me to his friend’s farm where he had a rug laid out under a shady tree and a teapot of hot mint tea.
 The farm owner dragged a hessian sack of weed out from behind the bushes and demonstrated how he makes hashish, using fabric cloth as a filter, wrapped over a bowl and bamboo sticks to bash the weed down through the fabric like a set of drums.
 He then took the fabric off the bowl and ‘voila’ there was a small amount of powdery hashish!

 For some reason, I forget what happens next… 😉